MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 # Brief Bio

-Matthew Thomas Miller, PhD. is Assistant Professor of Persian Literature and Digital Humanities at [Roshan Institute for Persian Studies at the University of Maryland, College Park](http://sllc.umd.edu/persian) and and an affiliate of the [Maryland Institute for Technology in the Humanities](https://mith.umd.edu/people/).
+Matthew Thomas Miller, PhD. is Assistant Professor of Persian Literature and Digital Humanities at [Roshan Institute for Persian Studies at the University of Maryland, College Park](http://sllc.umd.edu/persian) and and affiliate faculty of the [Maryland Institute for Technology in the Humanities](https://mith.umd.edu/people/), [Religious Studies](https://jewishstudies.umd.edu/research/religious-studies), and [Comparative Literature](https://english.umd.edu/academic-programs/graduate/phd-comparative-literature).
 He also serves as the Director of the [Roshan Initiative in Persian Digital Humanities (PersDig@UMD)](http://persdig.umd.edu/) and as the co-PI for the multi-institutional [Open Islamicate Texts Initiative (OpenITI)](https://www.openiti.org/) and the [Persian Manuscript Initiative (PMI)](http://www.persianmanuscript.org/).
-He has received generous funding for these projects from [The Andrew W. Mellon Foundation](https://mellon.org/), [The National Endowment for the Humanities](https://www.neh.gov/), and [The Islamic Manuscript Association](https://www.islamicmanuscript.org/home.aspx).
+He has received generous funding for these projects from [The Andrew W. Mellon Foundation](https://mellon.org/), [The National Endowment for the Humanities](https://www.neh.gov/), [The National Science Foundation](https://www.nsf.gov/) and [The Islamic Manuscript Association](https://www.islamicmanuscript.org/home.aspx).
 His research focuses on medieval Sufi literature; the history of sexuality, the body, sense, and affect; and digital humanities.
-He currently is working on a book project, entitled *Affected by God: Embodied Poetics and Somatic Epistemology in Medieval Persian Sufi Literature,* and a number of articles on computational or “distant reading” approaches to Persian literature and carnivalesque Sufi poetry.
+He currently is working on a book project, entitled *Affected by God: Affective Poetics and Epistemology in Medieval Persian Sufi Literature,* and carnivalesque Sufi poetry.

 # Education